ultraflame4/OpenGLGameEngine/OpenGLGameEngine/README.md

 ﻿# OpenGLGameEngine

-A attempt at a "simple" game engine by me.
+An attempt at a "simple" game engine by me.

 ## Features